Josh-Medina/Python-Keylogger/README.md

 This Python keylogger records keystrokes and emails them when a preset number is reached.

 This project represents my first venture into Python cybersecurity tools, showcasing my learning journey and exploration of practical applications in the field.
+You can check out the video demonstration here: https://youtu.be/icJmkVbXp0g

 ## Description